Bumzeal/Customer-Segmentation-and-Perk-Allocation-Analysis/README.md

 ## THIS PROJECT FEATURES THREE STAGES:

-Familiarize yourself with the business context.
+Based on the context.
 Use SQL to extract a customer dataset.
 Explore the data at different levels of aggregation and form a plan for further analysis.
 Make calculations related to the business context then segment customer behavior data with statistical and visual techniques using the appropriate tools.
-Create an executive summary and slides of the customer segmentation results and record a video presentation.

 ## CHAPTER 1: THE PROJECT GOAL